 Each step of your company’s growth is hard, and it presents different challenges.

 As your business grows, so do the inventory volumes.
 Naturally, you start using more sales channels to nurture its future growth.
 Additionally, you’ll have more and more contacts, including suppliers, customers, sales reps, and so on.

-Keeping track of all of this manually is impossible unless you want to be this guy:
+Keeping track of all of this manually is virtually impossible.